You are listening to the Sean Hannity Radio Show Podcast.

 Oh, yes.

-I mean that that happened a couple of years ago uh while uh Obama was uh in office as well, where he was caught in uh a major whopper.
+That happened a couple of years ago while Obama was in office as well, where he was caught in a major whopper.

 But either way, that's not a place where you want to be when he used to run the DNI.

-Well, I think that if if you already lied to Congress once, I think the I I think I'd be have a a predisposition to believe he's probably lying again, especially because he may be up to his eyeballs and in all of this crap and all of this nonsense.
+Well, I think that if you already lied to Congress once, I think I have a predisposition to believe he's probably lying again, especially because he may be up to his eyeballs in all of this crap and all this nonsense.

-You know, one of the things I'm I've been thinking a lot about my opening monologue on TV tonight and and things that I've been talking about here on the radio, and I think where I'm headed because this really matters.
+You know, one of the things I've been thinking a lot about my opening monologue on TV tonight and things that I've been talking about here on the radio, and I think where I'm headed, because this really matters.

 Number one, his buddy James Comey leaked apparently government information to get the Mueller appointment.